jhnbyrn/951-KLR-PAGES/ignition_timing.md

    * if we already have a half-tooth rounding correction, then add a *whole* tooth and remove the half-tooth correction
    * if we didn't already have a half-tooth correction, add one now

 The resulting, final half-tooth correction is stored in 22h.0, which is the location that actually controls the half-tooth correction logic we saw in the speed sensor routine.
-So 22h.0 serves a dual purpose - it stores the division rouding error, and then later it stores the final error.
+So 22h.0 serves a dual purpose - it stores the division rouding error in the next-TDC based calculation, and then later it stores the *final* error regardless of which source the error came from.

 Now suppose we don't get any more ref sensor pulses after the engine starts, for some reason.
 We have to get at least one to get started - but from that point on, 22h.0 will include the ref sensor/speed sensor phase correction.
+For this reason, the current value 22h.0 is preserved during both the dwell (0097) and spark (00B8) calculations, and added to the calculation before being overwritten with any new rounding error.